 The GoPro Hero 9 Black

-is in a category all its own as the only current-gen GoPro with 360-degree video capability.
+was in a category of its own with 360-degree video capability.
 That’s right: you can film staggering 6K, 360-degree footage with the GoPro Max.
 HyperSmooth and horizon leveling are along for the ride here as well.
-It’s rugged and waterproof as you’d expect, and it sits at a hefty $499 retail price tag.
-The Max also has a front-facing viewscreen, the only other GoPro to have this feature.
+It’s rugged and waterproof as you’d expect, and it sits at a hefty $499.99 retail price tag.

 TimeWarp mode is a unique feature, allowing you to capture time-lapse video in conventional or 360-degree formats.
 In Hero mode (non-360), you can also jump out of time-lapse mode for real-time footage and back into time-lapse mode at the touch of a button.

 Are Extended Warranties Important for GoPro Cameras?